ryan-mcclue/unsw/comp3331/wk2/week2.md

 write software for network-edge

 IMAP and POP recieve emails.
-SMTP sends and exchanges
+SMTP sends and exchanges between servers (atop TCP).
+Although HTTPS email user agent, between mail servers (so from protonmail to gmail) often plain-text (some use TLS).
+So, use PGP to be safe

 socket (communication endpoint) for a client process (sending) and server process (responding)